DEA money will pay for Henderson cops to fight marijuana black market

-The Henderson Police Department’s narcotic unit received financial assistance in its quest to crack down on illegal marijuana.
+The Henderson Police Department’s narcotics unit received financial assistance in its quest to crack down on illegal marijuana.

-A $11,500 grant to pay for overtime reimbursement was unanimously approved by the Henderson City Council Tuesday.
-Henderson Mayor Debra March was absent.
+An $11,500 grant to pay for overtime reimbursement was unanimously approved Tuesday by the City Council.
+Mayor Debra March was absent.

 “We still want to be able to have control over these illegal grows,” Henderson police spokesman Rod Peña said.
 “These grants have reduced because of the legalization of marijuana, but we want to make sure things don’t go rampant.”